Ketho/ketho.github.io/_posts/2024-08-19-otw-narnia.markdown

 I'm using [pwntools](https://github.com/Gallopsled/pwntools) in a Kali Linux VM to make it easier to solve the levels.
 OverTheWire also seems to include python3 and pwntools.

 ## Observations
 There is a `/narnia` folder and the passwords are in `/etc/narnia_pass`.
-Some of the levels also seem to include C source code.
+The levels also include C source code.
 ```sh
 find / -type f -name '*narnia*' 2> /dev/null
 /etc/issue.narnia